 How many times in your life have you driven a car to fumes only to discover first-hand the obvious truth that cars and trucks will not operate without fuel?
 I’m guessing not too many unless you’re like me.
-Yet, after only a handful of miscalculation, I learned cars don’t run on fumes very long.
+Yet, after only a handful of miscalculations, I learned cars don’t run on fumes very long.
 How often do you notice cars cluttering intersections or roadsides because their drivers completely emptied the fuel tank while in use?
-How could it possibly be true most of us rarely, perhaps never, run completely out of fuel, yet most of us have experienced misplacing our keys to these cars more frequently that we want to know?
+How could it possibly be true most of us rarely, perhaps never, run completely out of fuel, yet most of us have experienced misplacing our keys to these cars more frequently than we want to know?

 Automobile manufacturers make your timely refueling success rate extremely high with the dashboard gas gauge.
 That simple dashboard gauge, divided into fourths, uses an arrow to track the fuel supply from full to empty.
-With only the effort of a glance this gauge offers current and reasonably accurate information on your car’s fuel supply.
+With only the effort of a glance, this gauge offers current and reasonably accurate information on your car’s fuel supply.
 Plus, you receive stronger warnings as the need for refueling becomes more urgent.
 Perhaps the final 1/8 of the gauge is a red zone, or a lighted gas pump appears as the tank approaches reserve levels.
 More recent models consistently warn the driver with a mileage countdown to empty.
-If you persist in ignoring, it finally flashes REFULL NOW!
+If you persist in ignoring, it finally flashes REFUEL NOW!

 Can you imagine achieving your same timely refueling success rate if you ditched the gauge and simply tried to remember when you last refueled?

 design a fuel buying day, or

 have friends and family on standby to assist when you miscalculated, or